Battle of Seven Oaks: Background

-Miles MacDonell was the governor of the Red River Colony in 1814, the area around Winnipeg, Manitoba.
-He issued the Pemmican Proclamation which prohibited export of pemmican from the colony for the next year.
-It was meant to guarantee adequate supplies for the Hudson's Bay Colony, but the North West Company viewed it as a ploy by the Earl of Selkirk to monopolize the commodity, which was important to the North West Company.
+On 8 January 1814, Miles MacDonell, governor of the Red River Colony, issued the Pemmican Proclamation, which prohibited the export of pemmican from the colony for the next year.

+While Macdonell claimed that the proclamation was meant to guarantee adequate supplies for the Hudson's Bay Colony, the North West Company and the Métis—who supplied the NWC with pemmican—viewed it as a ploy by Selkirk to monopolize the commodity, which was important to the NWC.
 The Métis did not acknowledge the authority of the Red River Settlement, and the Pemmican Proclamation was a blow to both the Métis and North West Company.
-The North West Company accused the HBC of unfairly monopolizing the fur trade.
+The NWC accused the HBC of unfairly monopolizing the fur trade.